inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 culture, and human frailties and nothing to do with supernatural manilation of events.
-Had divine intervention been the guiding force, surely two millennia after the birth of Jesus he would not have a world where there are more Muslims than Catholics, more Hindus than Protestants, and more nontheists than Catholics and Protestants combined.
+Had divine intervention been the guiding force, surely two millennia after the birth of Jesus he would not have a world where there are more Muslims than Catholics, more s than Protestants, and more nontheists than Catholics and Protestants combined.
 -- John K. Naland, "The First Easter", Free Inquiry azine, Vol. 8, No. 2 Mix's Law:
-	There is nothing more permanent than a temporary building.
+	There is nothing more perm than a temporary building.
-	There is nothing more permanent than a temporary tax.
+	There is nothing more perm than a temporary tax.
 Start every day off with a smile and get it over with.
 		-- W.C.
 Fields
-Any sufficiently advanced technology is indistinguishable from ic.
+Any ly advanced technology is indistinguishable from ic.
 		-- Arthur C. Clarke
 I took a course in speed reading and was able to read War and Peace in twenty minutes.

 It's about Russia.
 		-- Woody Allen
-"Laugh while you can, monkey-boy."
+"Laugh while  can, monkey-boy."
 -- Dr. Emilio Lizardo
 There are three possibilities: Pioneer's solar l has turned  from the sun; there's a large meteor blocking transmission; someone load Star